 Motorcycle Accident Victims Are Often Treated Unfairly

 The insurance company for the at-fault party is not your friend.
 They are in business to make money, and they do that by paying as little as possible for claims.
 Many times, insurance companies will try to avoid paying motorcycle accident victims what they deserve.
 They may hire accident scene reconstruction or private investigators to claim that you were somehow at fault for the accident.
-Who is at fault is often a disputed issue in motorcycle accident cases, and this can drastically lower the value of your case if not addressed properly.
+Who is at fault is often a disputed issue in motorcycle accident cases, and this can drastically lower the value of your motorcycle accident case if not addressed properly.

 The insurance company also will look at damages to your bike, how much treatment you received, whether you had pre-existing conditions, whether there were gaps in your treatment, and even if you had previously taken prescription medication.
 They are looking for any weakness possible to exploit and pay you less.
-This is another reason why anyone who is injured in a motorcycle accident will benefit from hiring an accident attorney.
-The insurance company has a legal team on their side, and you will want one on yours. \
+This is another reason why anyone who is injured in a motorcycle accident will benefit from hiring our accident attorney.
+The insurance company has a legal team on their side, and you will want ours on yours.

 Soon after the accident, you will be asked to provide written or oral statements, to sign documents and even to provide a medical release.
-We recommend that you don’t do any of things until after you have spoken with an experienced motorcycle accident lawyer about your case.
+We recommend that you don’t do any of things until after you have spoken with our experienced motorcycle accident lawyer about your case.

 Call Our Kansas City Motorcycle Accident Attorney